 - The groups with the highest proportions of both presenting late and with advanced HIV infections were females, those aged 40 years and over, people born in sub-Saharan Africa, and people outside HSE East.

 Region of Birth:

-- Over half (53%) of female cases were born in sub-Saharan Africa.
+- 76% of heterosexual female cases and heterosexual male cases were born in sub-Saharan Africa.

-- Among the HIV diagnoses in 2015, 6 people were reported to have died at the time of HIV notification (five men and one woman).
+- Among the HIV diagnoses in 2018, two deaths were reported at the time of HIV diagnosis (both male).

-- There were 9 deaths reported to the CSO in 2015 where the cause of death was AIDS or HIV (8 males and 1 female).
+- There were five deaths reported to the CSO in 2018 where the cause of death was AIDS or HIV (4 males and 1 female).

 UNAIDS (www.unaids.org) publishes epidemiological reports on HIV.